-Our goal is for all regions across Scotland to have a strategic monitoring system in place to provide data towards monitoring the levels of cycling in Scotland.
-The National Monitoring Framework uses fixed counters and temporary cameras, complementing existing monitoring schemes to build a picture of cycling rates across the country.
+The National Monitoring Framework uses fixed automatic cycle counters and temporary traffic surveys using cameras, complementing existing monitoring schemes to build a picture of cycling rates across the country.

-The framework is funded by Transport Scotland and does not require financial contribution from those who take part.
+The National Monitoring Framework is funded by Transport Scotland and does not require financial contribution from those who take part.

-If you would like to use the National Monitoring Framework to better understand cycling levels in your region, please contact email@example.com.
+If you would like to participate to better understand cycling levels in your region, please contact firstname.lastname@example.org.